Advances and Open Problems in Federated Learning: Preserving the Privacy of User Data

 \subsubsection{Training with Central Differential Privacy}

 To limit or eliminate the information that could be learned about an individual from the iterates (and/or final model), user-level differential privacy can be used in FL’s iterative training process \cite{abadi2016deep,mcmahan18dplm,mcmahan2018general,bhowmick2018protection}.
 With this technique, the server clips the $\ell_2$ norm of individual updates, aggregates the clipped updates, and then adds Gaussian noise to the aggregate.
 This ensures that the iterates do not overfit to any individual user’s update.
 To track the overall privacy budget across rounds, advanced composition theorems \cite{DRV10, kairouz2017composition} or the analytical moments accountant method developed in \cite{abadi2016deep,mironov2017renyi, mironov2019r,wang2018subsampled} can be used.
 The moments accountant method works particularly well with the uniformly subsampled Gaussian mechanism.
+For moderate privacy budgets and in the absence of a sufficiently large dataset~\cite{ramaswamy2020training}, the noise introduced by this process can lead to a large decrease in model accuracy.
+Prior work has explored a number of avenues to mitigate this trade-off between privacy and accuracy, including collecting more private data~\cite{mcmahan18dplm}, designing privacy-friendly model architectures~\cite{papernot2020tempered}, or leveraging priors on the private data domain~\cite{tramer2020differentially}.

 In cross-device FL, the number of training examples can vary drastically from one device to the other.
 Hence, similar to recent works on user-level DP in the central model~\cite{amin2019bounding}, figuring out how to adaptively bound the contributions of users and clip the model parameters remains an interesting research direction~\cite{thakkar2019differentially, pichapati2019adaclip}.
 More broadly, unlike record-level DP where fundamental trade-offs between accuracy and privacy are well understood for a variety of canonical learning and estimation tasks, user-level DP is fundamentally less understood (especially when the number of contributions varies wildly across users and is not tightly bounded \textit{a priori}).
 Thus, more work needs to be done to better understand the fundamental trade-offs in this emerging setting of DP.
+Recently, \cite{liu2020learning} made progress on this front by characterizing the trade-offs between accuracy and privacy for learning discrete distributions under user-level DP.

 In addition to the above, it is important to draw a distinction between malicious clients that may be able to see (some of) the intermediate iterates during training and malicious analysts (or deployments) that can only see the final model.
 Even though central DP provides protections against both threat models, a careful theoretical analysis can reveal that for a specific implementation of the above Gaussian mechanism (or any other differentially private mechanism), we may get different privacy parameters for these two threat models.
 Naturally, we should get stronger differential privacy guarantees with respect to malicious analysts than we do with respect to malicious clients (because malicious clients may have access to far more information than malicious analysts).
 This ``privacy amplification via iteration'' setting has been recently studied by \citet{feldman2018privacy} for convex optimization problems.
 However, it is unclear whether or not the results in \cite{feldman2018privacy} can be carried over to the non-convex setting.